-Your Guide to POS Debit and Point of Sale Charges
+Your Guide to POS Debit and POS Charges

-When you accept particular types of credit or debit card payments, your business and customers need an easy way to distinguish different types of transactions to separate the real ones from fraudulent ones.
+When you accept credit or debit card payments, your business and customers need an easy way to distinguish between different types of transactions to separate the real ones from fraudulent ones.
 This is where merchant descriptors come in.
 Merchant descriptions explain various transaction types on a customer’s bank account or credit card statements.

 Two common descriptors are point of sale (POS) and POS debits.
-Learning the difference between various descriptors will allow your business to make accurate and easy-to-understand descriptors for various transactions customers make.
+Learning the difference between various descriptors will allow your business to create accurate and easy-to-understand descriptors for various transactions your customers make.

 POS vs. POS Debit

-In general, POS refers to the point of sale.
-A POS transaction is any transaction where a customer uses a card to purchase an item at a store’s point of sale, including a cash register or similar payment area at the front of a store.
+In general, POS refers to the place where the sale is consummated.
+A POS transaction is any transaction where a customer uses a card to purchase an item on a store’s POS system, including at a cash register or similar payment area at the front of a store.
 It may also include online sources.
 Payment methods in this category consist of several types, from debit and credit cards to gift cards.

 POS debits are a more specific category within point-of-sale transactions.
-A transaction appearing as a POS debit in a customer’s account means that a customer used a debit card at a cash register with the PIN.
+A transaction appears as a POS debit in a customer’s account when the buyer uses a debit card to purchase merchandise at a cash register or other point of sale using a personal identification number (PIN).

-Transactions with debit cards have consistently risen in popularity in the decades since this payment method’s adoption.
-Today, these cards account for about 55% of noncash transactions.
-This popularity means businesses and customers need a reliable and transparent way to record these payments.
+Transactions with debit cards have consistently increased in popularity in the decades since this payment method’s adoption.
+Today, debit cards account for about 55% of non-cash transactions.
+Their popularity means businesses and customers need a reliable and transparent way to record debit card payments.
 One way is through a POS debit classification.

 Debit Card vs. Credit Card Transactions

 The risk involved is a significant reason for the distinction between the two payment types.
-Credit cards have higher fees because customers are using credit to complete the transaction, as opposed to money they have available in their checking account.
+Credit cards charge higher fees because customers are not directly accessing money they have available in their checking accounts.
 Different classifications ensure that merchants pay the proper fees for each credit or debit card transaction.

 Merchant descriptors appear on bank or credit card statements to inform customers about their transactions.
 Customers know these descriptors as the bank statement description.
 There are three types of descriptors:

-This descriptor will change depending on the purchase method and other factors.
+• Dynamic: This descriptor will change depending on the purchase method and other factors.
 This category includes POS debit and POS transactions.
-Some payment processors also allow for changes based on the type of purchase made, like a particular service.
+Some payment processors also allow for changes based on the type of purchase made, like those for a particular service.

-These descriptors often appear in a different portion of a customer’s bank account after a customer authorizes a transaction but before it settles.
+• Soft: These descriptors often appear in a different portion of a customer’s bank account after a customer authorizes a transaction but before it settles.
 In many cases, it looks the same as the static descriptor.
-In some cases, it may appear under the payment service provider’s name instead of the merchant name, confusing customers.
+In some cases, it may appear under the payment service provider’s name instead of the merchant’s name, which can confuse some

 Best Practices for Merchant Descriptors